Part 3: unleash your code

 2. Create a physical networkβ

 As we saw in Part 1, Luos engine allows you to define services and use them together on one MCU.
-What really sets Luos apart and make it special is that you can also make services work together on separated MCUs.
+What really sets Luos apart and makes it special is that you can also make services work together on separated MCUs.

 Let's make a network with two boards!